mn-pollinators/buzz-about/DEVELOPMENT.md

 ### Giving that personal access token to `npm`

-Next, open a command prompt (Terminal.app on the Mac; PowerShell on Windows) and run
+Next, open the command-line (Terminal on the Mac; PowerShell on Windows) and run

 ```sh
 npm login --registry=https://npm.pkg.github.com